sst/sst/www/docs/constructs/Api.md

   defaultAuthorizationType: ApiAuthorizationType.CUSTOM,
   defaultAuthorizer: new HttpLambdaAuthorizer("Authorizer", authorizer, {
     authorizerName: "LambdaAuthorizer",
+    resultsCacheTtl: Duration.seconds(30),
   }),
   routes: {
     "GET /notes": "src/list.main",
   },
 });
 ```

+Note that `resultsCacheTtl` configures how long the authorization result will be cached.
+To disable caching, set `resultsCacheTtl` to `Duration.seconds(0)`.

 #### Adding Lambda authorization to a specific route